stakeme-team/mammo-checkers/README.md

     - **Cartridge:** Simplifies transaction confirmation and game session management, making blockchain interactions seamless and user-friendly.

 This structure ensures a robust and scalable system, enabling a complete gaming experience with minimal delays and a highly intuitive interface for users.

+### Unity Client (Directory: unity)

+The Unity serves as the interactive 2D game interface, built using C#.
+It communicates with the React client through WebGL messaging to exchange move information and synchronize game state updates.
+#### Key Components
+- **Board.cs:**
+    Manages the primary game logic.
+It handles move validation, turn switching, and win conditions, ensuring that all actions comply with game rules.
+The script also interacts with WebRequests.cs to synchronize state changes.
+- **Piece.cs:**
+    Responsible for the behavior of individual pieces.
+This includes movement logic, drag-and-drop functionality, and piece interactions.
+- **Player.cs:**
+    Handles player-specific logic, including initializing game settings based on data received from the client.
+This script ensures that each player's settings (e.g., color, turn order) are correctly applied during gameplay.
+- **TextPopup.cs:**
+    Displays pop-up messages to inform players of invalid moves or other game-related notifications.
+This enhances user feedback and improves the overall gameplay experience.
+- **WebRequests.cs:**
+    Manages interactions for retrieving and updating game state.
+This script ensures that moves are properly recorded and that the Unity client remains synchronized with the latest game data.
+#### Unity-to-React Communication
+The Unity client exchanges move data with the React client through WebGL messaging.
+This allows seamless coordination, where:
+    - Unity sends move updates to React for processing and validation.
+    - React sends initialization data to Unity, allowing it to set up the initial game state based on player information and current match conditions.

+---

 # HTTPS for Controller Operation

 For the controller to work correctly, you must use HTTPS.
 To do this, install `mkcert` and create a local certificate.